highchair/artinruins-com/_then-now/dreyfus-hotel.md

     - url: hotel-dreyfus-scott-lapham-2006.jpg
       year: '2006'

-imagescredit: 'Contributions from <a href="//provlibdigital.org/islandora/object/islandora%3A11562" target="_blank">Rhode Island Photograph Collection</a>, Providence Public Library and Scott Lapham for AS220 and TRAC Builders'
+imagescredit: 'Contributions from <a href="//provlibdigital.org/islandora/object/islandora%3A11562">Rhode Island Photograph Collection</a>, Providence Public Library and Scott Lapham for AS220 and TRAC Builders'

 ---